pusher/pusher-http-java/README.md

 }
 ```

-Information on the optional `params` and the structure of the returned JSON is defined in the [REST API reference](http://pusher.com/docs/rest_api#method-get-channels).
+Information on the optional `params` and the structure of the returned JSON is defined in the [HTTP API reference](http://pusher.com/docs/rest_api#method-get-channels).

 #### Get the state of a channel